 Mr Simpson was appointed to the BGPA Board of Management as the Chairman in 2002 and is also Chair of the BGPA Audit Committee.
-Mr Simpson has significant commercial and management experience in the financial services sector and over 20 years experience in providing investment banking advice to a range of corporate and government clients in Australia and internationally.
+Mr Simpson has significant commercial and management experience in the financial services sector and over 30 years experience in providing investment banking advice to a range of corporate and government clients in Australia and internationally.
 He has worked in investment banks in London, Sydney, Melbourne and Perth.
 Mr Simpson was Chairman and Managing Director of Hartleys Limited from 2003 to 2008 and Head of Corporate Finance from 2002 to 2009.
-He remains a Director of Hartleys Limited.
-Mr Simpson was formally re-appointed to the Board in December 2011 until 31 December 2014.
+He remains a Director of Hartleys Limited and Director of Corporate Finance.
+He is currently an independent member of the State Emergency Management Committee (since 2015) and board member of WA Parks Foundation (since 2016).
+Mr Simpson was formally re-appointed to the Board until December 2021.

 Mr Grant Robinson

 Mr Robinson has been a BGPA Board member since 2006.
 He currently operates as a non-executive director to business and government organisations having recently retired from KPMG where he was a partner in the audit and risk advisory division in the Perth office.
 He has experience in corporate governance, risk management, financial accounting and audit across a broad range of industry sectors, both listed and non-listed entities, as well as not-for-profit and Government agencies.
 He is also a member of the BGPA Audit Committee.
 Mr Robinson was re-appointed to the Board until July 2019.

 Dr Ross Field